 I like the dynamics of city and opportunities, which are opened for expats.
 In comparison with Malaysia, there are not so many developing IT-projects in Kazakhstan.
 Nevertheless, no matter what size of the company is in Malaysia, all of them have a different mindset and different thinking.
 My startup is working in Singapore, USA, and Indonesia.
 I really want to adopt their experience and implement it in my own country, I want to learn more about marketing and how they develop ideas.

-Differences in culture, food, traditions – this all is Malaysia.
+Differences in culture, food, traditions – these all are Malaysia.
 You can easily travel to another country from here, experience cultures of completely different nations.
 But, even though Malaysia is so colorful and varied, Malaysians differ from one another.
 They are lazy to do activities as hiking or jogging, they like tasty food, and processes are very slow here.

 My recommendation for students would be to look for a job or internship while being a student because if you do so, your chances to find a job after the graduation become significantly higher.
 If you have the internet, then it won’t be an issue for you to find some job, simply because all interviews may be done via Skype.
 From my experience, it is not so important for an employer where are you from, the more important thing is what sort of specialist you are, how professional you are and how you show yourself during the interview, and of course having a competitive CV is also of a big importance.
 But, all in all, I believe that impossible is nothing and all the obstacles are only in our minds.

 Kyrmyzy Kaliyeva, Kazakhstan.